Analysis of RRB Clerk (Office Assistant) Prelim exam held 7th Dec 2025 (Shift 1)

 Data Interpretation:

-- Table: Six questions.
+Table: Six questions.
 Moderate and calculation-based.
-Total shirts manufactured (Denim + Linen), total shirts sold (Denim + Linen) and percentage of Denim shirts sold.
+Total shirts manufactured (Denim + Linen), Total shirts sold (Denim + Linen) and percentage of Denim shirts sold.

 Individual Quant Questions